-- To elect two Class III directors, Jesse Shefferman and Scott Braunstein, M.D., each to hold office until our Annual Meeting of Stockholders in 2023; - 2.
-To ratify the selection by the audit committee of our board of directors of Marcum LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020; - 3.
-To approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the accompanying proxy statement; - 4.
-To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of our named executive officers; and - 5.
+- To elect two Class I directors, Richard Levy, M.D. and Michael Solomon, Ph.D., each to hold office until our Annual Meeting of Stockholders in 2024; - To ratify the selection by the audit committee of our board of directors of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2021; - 3.
+To approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the accompanying proxy statement; and - 5.
 To conduct any other business properly brought before the Annual Meeting.